 If they don't vomit after 5 minutes you need to call your vet or emergency animal clinic.

-Also take your dog to do the vet if they ate a large amount of chocolate.
+Also take your dog, regardless of whether they are a young or older dog, to the vet if they ate a large amount of chocolate.